ruslands/auth-service/wiki/03. services/01. auth/README.md

 This ensures that users can only perform actions they are authorized to, and the system enforces security by verifying permissions for each API request.

-@startuml authorization
-!theme cerulean-outline

-participant "backoffice" as backoffice participant "proxy" as proxy participant "service" as service participant "auth" as auth database "postgres" as postgres database "redis" as redis

-autonumber
-autoactivate off

-skinparam style strictuml
-skinparam responseMessageBelowArrow true
-skinparam maxMessageSize 250
-skinparam backgroundColor white
-skinparam DefaultFontName SansSerif

-title Authentication

-backoffice -> proxy: /api/service
-proxy -> service: /api/service
-service -> service: init sensitive function service -> auth: check permission auth -> service: api call allowed service -> service: complete sensitive function service --> service: response

-@enduml

 # RBAC
 Role-Based Access Control (RBAC) is a method of regulating access to resources based on the roles assigned to users within an organization.
 In RBAC, permissions are assigned to specific roles, and users are granted roles, thereby acquiring the permissions associated with those roles.
 This approach simplifies management of user permissions and enhances security by ensuring that users can only perform actions that are appropriate for their role.

 # Session

-## User session

 The user session appears after passing authentication.
-Session data is stored in MongoDB and in Redis.
+Session data is stored in Redis.

 Session data: